Eslam030/library-system/README.md

 - First The application is connected to MySql Database so
   - If you are using xampp You don't need to do anything just create a database named `library_system` or any other name but you have to change it in the application.properties
   - If you are not using xampp and use any other MySql server you have to change the username and password which are in the application.properties file and also make a database named `library_system` or any other name but you have to change it in the application.properties file
+- If you don't have Redis download it follow this article [Article](https://medium.com/@binary10111010/redis-cli-installation-on-windows-684fb6b6ac6b)

 - To run the application
   - In case you are using IntelliJ go to src/main/java/com/example/library_system/LibrarySystemApplication and run from the run button